Back to Staff Listing

 Cantor Cohen’s rich soprano voice and honest performing has been featured in operas and concerts throughout the United States, Europe and Israel.
 She has worked in the field of Jewish music, education and counseling, community service and pulpit duties since 1996, serving Cantorial positions in Champaign, Chicago and St. Louis.
 She previously served Beth-El Zedeck as the Feigenbaum Director of Musical Arts from 2011-2015.

 A proud supporter of local arts, Cantor Cohen presently serves as a Trustee of the Board of Directors at the Booth Tarkington Civic Theatre in Carmel, Indiana.
 Cantor Cohen has also served on steering committees with the Indianapolis Opera and Indianapolis Children Choir.
 She is also active in organizing and participating in various community interfaith programs and events.

-Cantor Cohen is a member of the Cantors Assembly’s CICA Program and looks forward to completing her studies.
-She is mentored by Hazzan Joanna Dulkin and Rabbi Dennis Sasso.
+Cantor Cohen received her certification from the Cantors Assembly.
 Humbled to be part of such a dynamic clergy team, and serving as the first female Cantor at Congregation Beth-El Zedeck, Cantor Cohen takes great pride in sharing the many lifecycle events of such a longstanding and historical congregation.
 She and Dr. Marc Cohen are the proud parents of Sadie and Evan.